segsmachine/JSON-Quotes/README.md

-## Morning, Afternoon, and Evening Quotes for LinguoObsidian
+## Morning, Afternoon, and Evening Quotes for JSON-Quotes

 This repository contains a JSON data file containing inspirational quotes categorized into "morning," "afternoon," and "evening."
 Additionally, there is JavaScript code provided to analyze and count the quotes within each category.